-Recently we brought you a road trip option for seeing West Virginia’s waterfalls, but not all of the state’s attractions are as pleasant.
-If scary things are more your speed, check out this road trip, which takes you from the Northern Panhandle to the Southern Coalfields in search of the scariest attractions you can think of.
+West Virginia is wild and wonderful, and here are Only In Your State, we like to highlight everything that makes a state unique.
+Previously, we put together you a road trip option for seeing West Virginia’s waterfalls, but not all of the state’s attractions are so wonderfully pleasant.
+If scary things are more your speed, check out the most terrifying road trip in West Virginia, a haunted route which takes you from the Northern Panhandle to the Southern Coalfields in search of the scariest attractions you can think of.

 Did you try it?
 Let us know in the comments how it was.
 What would you add to it?